-Who participates, how advanced are the participants?
+Q...Who participates, how advanced are the participants and how many attendees are usually on a workshop?

-Anyone will find my workshops to be a great learning experience.
+A...Anyone will find my workshops to be a great learning experience.
 Our participants range from beginners to advanced amateurs.
+I do ask that you are familiar with your camera and equipment.
+The more comfortable you are with your equipment, the more you will get out of the workshop.